 Fertiliser: Feed Hoya every few weeks during the growing period.

-These plants are not known to be toxic but keep out of reach just in case.
+These plants are not known to be toxic but sap is an irritant, keep out of reach just in case.